KarimMohamedTalaat/Security/Assignment02/README.md

 ## **Description of solution**

-## First:
- we will not change anything in the imports or the function F() which do xor operation then it's the reverse of itself

-## Second:
- We will start from the function encrypt and try to understand how it works
+Starting from the function encrypt and try to understand how it works

  As we see we start by  unpack the 2 byte block using "<4I" format which stands for leaving the first 4 bits as it's and forming the rest in  4 byte.